ThomasAuriel/HTML-Handbook/README.md

 I provide documentation in the sources.
 Since this documentation use the tool, it is also a complete example.

 ## Tips
-Use only ASCII characters in the folder and file names (no special characters).
+1. Use only ASCII characters in the folder and file names (no special characters).
 Otherwise, the handbook could be loaded incorectly.
 Do the same for ID tags.
+2. To be able to write and use mathematical equation, please unzip MathJax from its zip in `./js` .